Welcome to THE LOST LAUGH, a website and blog dedicated to the classic clowns of (roughly) the 1910s -1950s.

 - A more in-depth reference guide to classic comedy performers, people like those listed above.
 These are permanent web pages accessed through the menus at the top of the page.
 I’m slowly adding to these and hope to have a comprehensive guide to the comedians of this era one day.

 - THE LOST LAUGH MAGAZINE (formerly MOVIE NIGHT) is a free ezine started in 2011 that goes into even greater detail and contains exclusive material not reproduced on the site.
-It’s produced roughly once or twice a year (depending on what other projects I have going on) and features exclusive articles and photos, as well as contributions from guest writers.
+It’s a labour of love, produced roughly once or twice a year (depending on what other projects I have going on) and features exclusive articles and photos, as well as contributions from guest writers.
 You can access back issues here – if you’d like to subscribe and have new issues sent direct to your email inbox, you can find more info on how to do that inside the magazines.

 Thanks for reading.
 I hope you find some new favourite films and performers while you’re here!